 - The top 20% of scorers on each level receive a medal with ribbon

 - Press release and letter to the principal recognizing all medal winners from your school

-- Participating teachers and the very best scorers will receive a free CD of the top entries, including multiple entries from each level
+- Participating teachers and the very best scorers will receive a free CD or PDF of the top entries, including multiple entries from each level

 - Knowledge that your school is supporting the mission of Ascanius: The Youth Classics Institute to bring Latin and Classical Studies to our youngest scholars